An Entropy Clustering Approach for Assessing Visual Question Difficulty: Introduction

 \section{Introduction}

 Visual Question Answering (VQA) is one of the most challenging tasks in computer vision \cite{WU2017CVIU,VQAv1}: given a pair of question text and image (a visual question), a system is asked to answer the question.
 It has been attracting a lot of attention in recent years because it has a large potential to impact many applications such as smart support for the visually impaired \cite{Gurari_2018_CVPR}, providing instructions to autonomous robots \cite{embodiedqa}, and for intelligent interaction between humans and machines \cite{visual_dialog}.
 Towards these goals, many methods and datasets have been proposed.
+However, while VQA models typically try to predict answers to visual questions, we take a different approach in this paper; \ie, we analyze the difficulty of visual questions.

 The VQA task is particularly challenging due to the diversity of annotations.
-Unlike common tasks, such as classification, where precise ground truth labels are provided by the annotators, a visual question may have multiple different answers annotated by different crowd workers, as shown in Figure \ref{fig:VQA_question_examples}.
+Unlike common tasks, such as classification where precise ground truth labels are provided by the annotators, a visual question may have multiple different answers annotated by different crowd workers, as shown in Figure \ref{fig:VQA_question_examples}.
 In VQA v2 \cite{balanced_vqa_v2} and VizWiz \cite{vizwiz}, which are commonly used in this task, each visual question was annotated by 10 crowd workers, and almost half of the visual questions in these datasets have multiple answers \cite{Gurari2017CHI,Bhattacharya_2019_ICCV}, as shown in Table \ref{tab:VQAv2stats} for VQA v2.
-The metric for performance evaluation commonly used for these dataset has therefore the following form \cite{VQAv1}:
+Each of the visual questions in Figure \ref{fig:VQA_question_examples} is followed by ground truth answers and corresponding entropy values.
+Entropy values are large when ground truth answers annotated by crowd workers are diverse, and entropy is zero when crowd workers agree to a single answer.

-in other words, an answer is correct in 100\% if at least three annotated answers match that answer.
+\Figure[t]()[width=.95\linewidth] {images/fig1-crop.pdf} {Examples of visual questions and corresponding 10 answers of VQA v2 datasets, and corresponding entropy values. ``Q'' shows the question text, and ``A'' shows the ground truth answers, where the mark ``x'' is used for indicating the number of crowd workers who had annotated that answer (\eg, `` `red'x9 '' signifies that there were nine people who had answered `red', `` `orange'x1 '' shows that one person answered `orange', and so on.). }

 The disagreement of crowd workers in ground truth annotations has been an annoying issue for researchers dealing with tasks which involve crowdsource annotations \cite{Daniel:2018:QCC,Soberon:2013:MCT,corr-1301-2774}.
 Recently some works on VQA have tackled this issue.
 Gurari \etal \cite{Gurari2017CHI} analyzed the number of unique answers annotated by crowd workers and proposed a model that predicts when crowdsourcing answers (dis)agree by using binary classifiers.
 Bhattacharya \etal \cite{Bhattacharya_2019_ICCV} categorized reasons why answers of crowd workers differ, and found which co-occurring reasons arise frequently.